M-Mufassir/Drum-App/README.md

 # Drum-App
-Drums App which used basic Web development technologies
+Basic Drums App which used basic Web development technologies